 There’s no indication of additional risk associated with imported foods or other products.
 Viral load decreases on all products with time—whether that's a plastic toy or a bunch of bananas.
 The increased transportation time for imported goods means that it’s far more likely to be contaminated by the person unloading the shipping container or stocking the grocery store shelf than anyone at its point of origin.

-While it is true that COVID-19 originated in China, all indications show that the transmission to other countries has been person-to-person, which is why efforts by authorities ranging from state and local governments to
+While it is true that COVID-19 originated in China, all indications show that the transmission to other countries has been person-to-person, which is why efforts by authorities ranging from state and local governments to the WHO are focused on limiting person-to-person contact, not the movement of goods.

 If I’m still concerned, does reheating food before eating it destroy the virus?